Pakistan Customs

-Pakistan Customs (پاکستان کسٹمز) is one of the elite cadres of the Civil Services of Pakistan.
+Pakistan Customs (پاکستان کسٹمز) is one of the cadres of the Civil Services of Pakistan.
 It is staffed by officers from the Pakistan Customs Service (PCS) which is one of the premier occupational groups among Pakistan's civil services.

-Previously known as the Customs & Excise Group, it was re-classified as Pakistan Customs Service in November 2010, when the responsibilities of sales tax and federal excise were taken away and a new occupational service was created to collect Sales Tax, Federal Excise, and Income Tax, named as Inland Revenue Service (IRS).
+Pakistan’s Federal taxation was originally organised along the lines of Indirect & Direct taxes, resulting in two occupational groups viz.
+Customs & Excise Group, and Income Tax Group.
+However, in 2010 the groups were reorganised along the lines of Domestic Duty & Taxes and International Duties & Taxes, which resulted in formation of Pakistan Customs Service & the Inland Revenue Service.
+The responsibilities of collecting sales tax and Federal excise on Domestic Transactions were transferred to the newly created Inland Revenue Service (IRS).

-It has given the PCS officers a break to focus on their core function of guarding the nation's borders against smuggling, illegitimate trade, and money laundering.
-The role of Pakistan Customs Service has been enhanced as a law enforcement agency with focus on border control.
+It has realigned the role of Customs according to best international practice of facilitating legitimate trade & passengers, guarding against illicit trade, and making the country part of global value chains.

 Powers

 The anti-smuggling powers delegated previously by Pakistan Customs to Pakistan Rangers, Frontier Constabulary, Levies, and Police were withdrawn in view of expansion of Pakistan Customs role in border regions.
 The shift in the role of Pakistan Customs to a Border Control Agency with substantial responsibility in safeguarding country's trade policies, intellectual property rights, transit trade, money laundering, and smuggling.

 Apart from land and air jurisdiction, Pakistan Customs has 200 nmi sea jurisdiction also, called as Pakistan Customs Waters, where it carries out anti-smuggling operations independently and sometimes jointly with Pakistan Coast Guards and Pakistan Maritime Security Agency.